Welcome to Country and Acknowledgement of Country

 - all nationally or internationally recognised events led by the Vice Chancellor and President.

-To book a Welcome to Country, please email or fax your completed Welcome to Country form (PDF 24KB) to the Wurundjeri lands Council (contact details on the form) for further advice.
+To book a Welcome to Country for the city campus, please email the Boon Wurrung Foundation or email your completed Welcome to Country form (PDF 24KB) to the Wurundjeri lands Council (contact details on the form) for further advice.
+For all events at Bundoora or Brunswick please contact the Wurundjeri lands Council.
 There is a fee for the ceremony.

 Acknowledgement of Country

-For further advice on cultural protocols, please contact the Ngarara Willim Centre on +61 3 9925 4885.
+For further advice on cultural protocols, please contact the Office of Indigenous Education and Engagement on +61 3 9925 4885.